Welcome to my personal webpage!

 About politics: "A dispute of Interests masked as a contest of principles.
 Conducting public affairs to private advantage."

-Here you can find my personal blog (mostly in Portuguese) where I stole some ideas ;-pI maintain broad interests in philosophy, I advocate the Stoicism, a school of Hellenistic philosophy that flourished throughout the Roman and Greek.
+I maintain broad interests in philosophy, I advocate the Stoicism, a school of Hellenistic philosophy that flourished throughout the Roman and Greek.
 I also follow theses: Utilitarianism, Philosophy of the GNU Project, Unix philosophy, Eric's Random Writings, Voltaire and the great speech that I heard is that.

 I am against SPAM (“Unsolicited Commercial Email”, UCE; and/or “Unsolicited Bulk Email”, UBE) (you can use a computer program for e-mail spam filtering) and support widespread use of strong cryptography for privacy, and encourage you to use GnuPG encryption with this key (GnuPG 4096 RSAv2 key: UID: 0x7E8BF5C5) when sending me emails.
 "Privacy isn't about hiding bad things.
 It's about protecting what makes us humans: our day-to-day behavior, our personality, our fears, our relationships, and our vulnerabilities.
-Everyone deserves privacy online." ”Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.”
-Be ware privacy/security is inversely proportional to convenience.
+Everyone deserves privacy online." ”Arguing that you don’t care about the right to privacy because you have nothing to hide is no different from saying you don’t care about free speech because you have nothing to say.”
+Beware privacy/security is inversely proportional to convenience.

 Please message/email me if you find any broken links or other errors on this site.
 Suggestions and comments are welcome.